Zabrane/qlnd/doc/LightningTickerplants.md

 Below is an image taken from a Lightning node block explorer showing the distribution of public nodes and the known channels between them.
-The network has seen a dramatic growth over the past year, with the value held on lightning increasing continuously.
+The network has seen a dramatic growth over the past year, with the value held on Lightning increasing continuously.

 ![](lightningMap.JPG)